hericmar/prodo/README.md

 an OpenRC service if you are using OpenRC.

 ### Docker
-You can directly run the application using Docker.
+Directly run the application using Docker.

 ```bash
 docker compose up --build
 ```

 ## Configuration
-You can configure the application using environment variables.
+Configure the application using environment variables.
 See `etc/prodo/config.ev` for available options.

 When configured, you will need to create a new user using the following command: